MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-mssp-support.md

 In general, the following configuration steps need to be taken:

 - **Grant the MSSP access to Windows Defender Security Center** <br>
 This action needs to be done by the MSSP customer.
-It grants the MSSP access to the MSSP customer's Windows Defender ATP tenant.
+It grants the MSSP access to the MSSP customer's Microsoft Defender ATP tenant.

 - **Configure alert notifications sent to MSSPs** <br>
 This action can be taken by either the MSSP customer or MSSP.
 This lets the MSSPs know what alerts they need to address for the MSSP customer.